connorlyon10/ElectionOutcomes/README.md

 ---
 ## Summary
 The project showed that the general state of a country, determined by its social & economic indexes, is a significant indicator in the outcome of an election.
-In summary we found that "when conditions worsen, people desire a change in government".
-This seems an obvious statement to make, but by proving it to be true, election outcomes were shown to be predictable.
+In short, we found that "when conditions worsen, people desire a change in government".
+This seems an obvious statement to make, but by proving it to be true, election outcomes are proven to be predictable.

 The biggest issue in predicting election outcomes is data sparsity.
 Taking the UK as an example, an election is usually every four years, and data quality has only been reliable in the UK for the past 100-200 years.
 This means that the training data is limited to ~ 25-50 observations, which is not enough to train an adequately complex model.